timvink/mkdocs-enumerate-headings-plugin/README.md

 ## Usage

-There is only one requirement: make sure each markdown page starts with a level 1 header (`#`).
+There is only one requirement: make sure each markdown page starts with a level 1 header (see [how to write markdown headers](https://daringfireball.net/projects/markdown/syntax#header)).
 Pages with no headings and pages with multiple level 1 headings are allowed.

 > Note this plugin only affects your rendered HTML and does not affect the markdown files.